Contents

 1. Transaction Details

-- Dates: Record the date of each cryptocurrency transaction, whether it’s buying, selling, or trading.
-Accurate dates are important for calculating gains or losses and determining which tax year the transaction falls under.
+- Dates: Whether you're trading, buying, or selling cryptocurrencies, be sure to record the date of each transaction.
+Accurate dates are essential for calculating gains or losses and identifying the tax year in which the transaction occurred.

-- Amounts: Keep track of the amount of cryptocurrency involved in each transaction (e.g., how many Bitcoin or Ethereum were bought or sold).
+- Amounts: Keep track of the amount of cryptocurrency involved in each transaction, such as the number of Bitcoin or Ethereum you purchased or sold.

 - Values in GBP: You need to record the value of each transaction in British pounds (GBP) at the time it took place.
 Use the market rate on the day of the transaction to determine the GBP value.